Microsoft Office

 Microsoft bets to win in the cloud and rival Google

 Microsoft has ramped up its battle with Google in wooing business customers with its next generation cloud-based product.
 While the software giant dominates the office space with a 94% market share it has been facing increased competition from Google.
 At a San Francisco event, Microsoft unveiled Office 365.
-The product brings together Microsoft Office, SharePoint Online, Exchange Online and Lync Online. ...
+The product brings together Microsoft Office, SharePoint Online, Exchange Online and Lync Online.
+This means instead of paying for packaged software and installing it on a PC or corporate server, Microsoft will host and deliver the software from its own giant data centers. ...